steph-leo/steph-leo/README.md

-- 👋 Hi, I’m @steph-leo
+- 👋 Hi, I’m Stephano Siame
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning  Data Science and analytics Course
-- 💞️ I’m looking to collaborate on  any software development
+- 💞️ I’m looking to collaborate on  any software development job
 - 📫 How to reach me siamelstephano@gmail.com and mobile number and whatsapp : 740471547
 - 😄 Pronouns: Him
 - ⚡ Fun fact: Cook you code